Continuous Integration and Continuous Deployment

 To deploy the Junqo-platform, you need to have the following tools installed on your machine:

-If you don’t have these tools installed, you can follow the installation instructions on the official websites of Docker and Docker Compose.
+If you don’t have these tools installed, you can follow the installation instructions on the official websites of Git, Docker and Docker Compose.

 Once you have installed these tools, you can proceed to the deployment of the Junqo-platform.